txstate-etc/txstate-utils/README.md

   await userObj.save()
-  await userCache.invalidate(userObj.id) // invalidate cache after update await userCache.refresh(userObj.id) // or go ahead and get it refreshed immediately }
+  await userCache.invalidate(userObj.id) // invalidate cache after update await userCache.refresh(userObj.id) // or go ahead and get it refreshed immediately
+  // if you are confident userObj is the correct object to store in cache, you may set it
+  // directly (a little risky as it avoids your fetching function and any logic it may be applying) await userCache.set(userObj.id, userObj)
+}
 ```
 ### Options